![Banning Phones in Schools? Here’s Why It Backfires [OPINION]](http://townsquare.media/site/482/files/2025/08/attachment-1-169.jpg?w=980&q=75)

 You know, it’s amazing that any child in American history has grown up at all.
-Let alone escape childhood with their brains not scrambled to nothingness.

 Getty/Thinkstock/Canva[/caption]That's right!
 We are told that phones are causing the crumbling of America’s public education system.
-And these well-intentioned people, I’ll assume, are calling for banning phones in schools.
+And these well-intentioned people (I’ll assume) are calling for banning phones in schools.

 3 Reasons Why Banning Phones is a Bad Idea